Chapter 3: Student Affairs03:07:00 Family Educational Rights and Privacy Act

 - The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

-a.
-One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent); a person serving on the Tennessee Board of Regents or Board of Regents staff; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+- One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
+A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent); a person serving on the Tennessee Board of Regents (TBR) or Board of Regents staff; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.

-b.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
+- A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility.

 Family Policy Compliance Office